segmentio/segment-docs/src/connections/destinations/catalog/bugsnag/index.md

 ## Getting Started

-{% include content/connection-modes.md %}
+{{>connection-modes}}

 ### Web

-1. From your Segment UI’s Destinations page click on "Add Destination".
+1. From your Segment UI's Destinations page click on "Add Destination".
-2. Search for "Bugsnag" within the Destinations Catalog and confirm the project you’d like to connect to
+2. Search for "Bugsnag" within the Destinations Catalog and confirm the project you'd like to connect to
 3. Add your API key to your connection settings.
 You can find your API key in your Bugsnag dashboard under "Settings", which is located in the upper left-hand corner
-4. We’ll automatically initialize Bugsnag's javascript script with your API key upon loading analytics.js
+4. We'll automatically initialize Bugsnag's javascript script with your API key upon loading analytics.js

 ### Mobile